CTSRD-CHERI/bluecheck/FAQ.md

 ### 5. Is BlueCheck configurable at all?

 BlueCheck is configurable in various ways using the `BlueCheck_Params` structure.
-See `BlueCheck.bsv` for details of this structure and `testStackIDCustom` in `StackExamples.bsv` for an example of how to configure the structure.
+See `BlueCheck.bsv` for details of this structure and the `testStackIDCustom` module in `StackExamples.bsv` for an example of how to configure the structure.
 Note that not all combinations of configuration options are supported, e.g. shrinking is only possible in iterative-deepening mode.